esteinborn/jquery-listnav/README.md

 jQuery ListNav
 ==============

 Original plugin by iHWY.
-I fixed it so that its compatible with jQuery 1.4.X
+I have upgraded it and it is now compatible with jQuery 1.9.1

-But also realized that I needed to make it even more forward compatible, so it should now be compatible all the way up to 1.8.3
 <p><a href="http://esteinborn.github.com/jquery-listnav">View the ListNav Demo</a></p>

 Simple Usage: